 This form is really a hybrid of the council-manager and mayor-council forms, since it borrows some of the characteristics of each.
 There is a single elected executive to represent the community and provide political leadership--assisted by a professional manager.
 Some local government observers have suggested that this trend actually represents a converging of the two dominant forms of government.

 In Washington, this variation on the mayor-council plan has been growing in popularity particularly among cities and towns under 10,000 population.
 The 2009 Association of Washington Cities Salary Survey reported 75 mayor-council cities and towns that had established a position of city or town administrator, or other similar position.
-In addition, the lone remaining city operating under the commission form of government has also established a city administrator position, essentially adopting a hybrid council-manager form of government with the commission functioning as a three member city council.

 While there continues to be a wide variation in levels of responsibility among city administrators in mayor-council cities, their numbers are significant and represent an important trend toward the further integration of professional management into Washington local government.

 Reflecting national trends, the mayor-council form remains the most common form of government found in Washington cities and towns particularly among the smaller jurisdictions and for some of the very largest.
 For the smallest cities and towns with relatively few services and more modest budgets the mayor-council form is perhaps the most practical and economical form of government.
 For the very largest cities (i.e., Seattle) the mayor-council form remains a popular choice.